Ready to learn about Scrum project management?

 What Are The Elements Of Scrum?

-Scrum elements aren’t as confusing as the elements of the periodic table.
+Scrum project management is broken into three elements: artifacts, roles, and events.
+Plus, they aren’t as confusing as the elements of the periodic table!

 They’re just essential components of the Scrum method: